What is Siam Park officially?

 - Mekong Rapids: 110cm

-- Jungle Snakes: 110cm-125cm (they are 4 different slides which accounts for the different height restrictions)
+- Jungle Snakes: 110cm-125cm (they are 4 different slides with different height restrictions)

 - The Giant: 125cm